Ribicube/artizio-site/content/_index.md

 ---
-title: "Welcome to Artizio"
+title: "Artizio: Photo to Coloring Page"
-description: "Transform your photos into fun coloring pages with Artizio - the ultimate coloring page maker app for kids and families."
+description: "Turn your photos into printable coloring pages in seconds – free to try for kids & families."
 featured_image: ""
 ---